cristhianbenitez/interactive/README.md

 `shared` folder is for the assets (images, fonts, icons,etc) and webpack will copy then to public automatically.

 `app` is where the heart of the app is, the entry point for webpack, the stars of the sky, the light of the dark, the peanut butter of the bread (or just the main).

 `styles` that is pretty self explanatory, won't say anything more than it contains sass files and all its folders.

 `public` is the public folder for production.

+`views` is for the engine template pug, your pages, partials, etc